internetdrew/hackers-the-api/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-As a containerized app, you should be able to get up and running with a few simple steps and no need for checking prerequisites.
+Get up and running with a few simple steps and no need for checking prerequisites.

 ### Installing